+Segment information is presented in respect of the Group's business and geographical segments.
+The primary format and business segments are based on the reports reviewed and used by the Directors for strategic decisions making and resources allocation.
 Transactions between segments were entered into in the normal course of business and were established on terms and conditions that are not materially different from that obtainable in transactions with unrelated parties.
-The effects of such inter-segment transactions are eliminated.